Personal Development (PHSE)

 Personal Development also provided opportunities for pupils to develop well-being strategies and self-esteem, encouraging belief in their abilities to succeed as well as to enable pupils to take responsibility for their learning and future choice of courses and careers.

 Personal Development curriculum at Key Stage 3 and 4 builds on the pupils’ own experiences and work done in Key Stage 1 and 2.
 The Personal Development curriculum also compliments the school curriculum, covering areas such as politics; the law; family; the environment; relationships; British Values; e-safety; self-awareness and the media as well as SMSC.
+Our curriculum is flexible and reacts to current issues that may be affecting young people in our community.